cnumr/best-practices/chapters/BP_018_en.md

 ### Description

 When a website or online service host web pages components on multiple domains, HTTP connection must be established with each of these domains by the browser.
-Once the HTML page is received, browser will ask for resources as it goes through DOM (Document Object Model).
+Once the HTML page is received, the browser fetch resources while going through the DOM (Document Object Model).
-Some resources are essential to keep the web page working.
-Page loading can become slower if they are hosted on unresponsive domains.
-When possible, all resources should be grouped together in a single domain.
+Some resources are essential for the web page to work.
+If they are hosted on unresponsive domains, the page can become slower.
+When possible, all resources should be grouped together on a single domain.

-The only exception to this rule would be when hosting static resources (stylesheets, images, etc.) on a separate domain to avoid transporting one or more cookies to each HTTP GET of the browser.
+The only exception to this rule would be the hosting of static resources (stylesheets, images, etc.) on a dedicated domain to avoid the upload od one or more cookies for each HTTP GET by the browser.
 Response time will decrease as well as unnecessarily consumed bandwidth.

 ### Example